AndreiCocan/MiniPNG-Parser/README.md

 ```bash
 python3 -m miniPNG_parser.py <YOUR .mp FILE HERE>
 ```
+There is .mp files samples in the minipng-samples forlder
 ## MiniPNG

 A MiniPNG image starts with a magic number (the 8 bytes representing the `Mini-PNG` string), followed by `blocks`.
 Each of this block follows the following format: